 Elective instrument open to any seminary student who can demonstrate adequate technical facility on an instrument.

 Available only when teaching loads permit.
-Material appropriate to the student's level.

 May not be applied to meet the requirements of an instrumental concentration.
 Permission of instructor required.
 Student must be enrolled in an instrumental ensemble.
 May be repeated for credit.
-One Hour.

 Elective instrument open to any seminary student who can demonstrate adequate technical facility on an instrument.

 Available only when teaching loads permit.
-Material appropriate to the student's level.

 May not be applied to meet the requirements of an instrumental concentration.
 Permission of instructor required.
 Student must be enrolled in an instrumental ensemble.
 May be repeated for credit.
-One Hour.

 Elective instrument for M.M. students who were instrumental concentrations on their undergraduate programs.
 Student must be enrolled in an instrumental ensemble.
 May be repeated for credit.
-Two Hours.

 Elective instrument for M.M. students who were instrumental concentrations on their undergraduate programs.
 Student must be enrolled in an instrumental ensemble.
 May be repeated for credit.

-Two Hours.
+Two Hours